 Family Vannellidae Bovee, 1970

-Diagnosis: Amoebae have locomotive forms markedly flattened, fan-shaped, or linguiform with a prominant anterior hyaline zone without subpseudopodia.
+Diagnosis: Amoebae have locomotive forms markedly flattened, fan-shaped, or linguiform with a prominent anterior hyaline zone without subpseudopodia.
 No posterior uroid.
 Floating form of most with radiating pseudopodia, either blunt or tapered.
-Nucleus of most with prominant central nucleolus, rarely with parietal lobes.
+Nucleus of most with prominent central nucleolus, rarely with parietal lobes.
 Cytoplasmic crystals rare.

 Glycocalyx of the only two genera studied by TEM differentiated into either pentagonal glycostyles (Vannella) or hexagonal arrangements (Platyamoeba).